elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 This will overwrite anything in the current `.opensearch_dashboards_x` index.
 If there is something new that should be saved, then [export](https://www.elastic.co/guide/en/kibana/7.10/managing-saved-objects.html#_export) the saved objects and [import](https://www.elastic.co/guide/en/kibana/7.10/managing-saved-objects.html#_import) them after the restore.

-There can be multiple `.opensearch_dashboards` indices in Opensearch, the current index should be the one you want to restore.
+There can be multiple `.opensearch_dashboards` indices in OpenSearch, the current index should be the one you want to restore.
 To view your dashboard indices, follow these steps.

 ```bash
 snapshot_name=<Snapshot name from previous step>